 Over three million tourists stay in Venice each year.
 Then there’s an average of 34,000 visitors just dropping by for a look every day.
 Note: that’s an average.
 At some times of the year, the flood shrinks to a trickle; at others, the city is inundated.
 If you want to avoid the worst of the crush, timing is crucial.

 Lack of crowds isn’t the only reason for forward planning.
 The city’s venezia unica website – an essential pre-booking tool – offers discounts on travel passes and museum tickets at times of the year when visitor numbers tail off: deepest winter, just before Carnevale kicks off in February, mid-week even at times when you’d expect the city to be brimming.
 Moreover, the city’s hotels bow to the law of supply and demand.
-Room prices plunge dramatically in the off-season: a three-star hotel charging €320 a night in July may slash its rates to €110 or less in mid-November (see more hotel tips on my Venice hotels page).
+Room prices plunge dramatically in the off-season: a three-star hotel charging €320 a night in July may slash its rates to €110 or less in mid-November (see more hotel tips on my Venice Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Venice page).

 From the week before Easter, as milder weather arrives, the tourist invasion begins in earnest.
 School groups, coach tours and cruise ships all descend on the city, though it is often only the big-name sights – St Mark’s Square and the Rialto – and the streets linking them to the rail station, that get really packed.